Prashant-17-11/PassingThoughts/README.md

 Once this is done, you should be able to submit the form and see the new thought appear on the screen.

+## Task 7

+Thought we are creating new thoughts, you might notice a piece of the user experience that feels a little unintuitive: the input isn't cleared when you submit the form.
+That means that whatever you typed stays around, even though it probably shouldn't.

+Clear the input's text after adding a new thought.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).